dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 }
 ```

 I consider that very impressive.
+(Maybe you just learned little CSS here, hehe)

 After the optimization, run [CSS minificator](https://www.npmjs.com/package/gulp-clean-css) if you want to minify your CSS.
-Of course, don't forget to use [gulp-rename](https://www.npmjs.com/package/gulp-rename) to rename the file from \*.css to \*.min.css.
+Don't forget to use [gulp-rename](https://www.npmjs.com/package/gulp-rename) to rename the file from \*.css to \*.min.css.

 I'm speaking in sense of configuration of automation, obviously, you don't have to run these manually, gulp run all of these tasks in specified order each time you save a file in configured watched folder.
+You just have to configure all of these in gulpfile.js if you want these features.

 ###Images
 * [Images minifier](https://www.npmjs.com/package/gulp-imagemin) — compresses images to lower filesize without quality loss